darwinwilmut/Freshwork-Assignment/Readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A File based key-value data store that can be used in your project to store data in key value pairs in `json file` in your local machine.
-The `Simple Store` is very light weight and can be used in a small or medium level projects.
+The `Data_Store` is very light weight and can be used in a small or medium level projects.
 The `Time to live` property is a great feature if you don't want the data to be stored permanently.
 It destroys the data automatically after the time has expired.
 ### Built With
 * [Python](https://www.python.org/)